 You can also include things like the creator, date of creation, time stamps for content and status of where it’s published currently.
 Modern data management software like Pics.io also contributes to teamwork by allowing you to comment on videos and leave visual marks.

+The question "how to organize video files?" is easily answered by video asset management (VAM).
 A video management system mostly takes care of all the mentioned points by itself.
 These require investment but are worth the hassle-free process.

 When you're creating video content day in and day out, it's challenging to take out time to manage your video library or hire a person to do it for you.
 Instead of this, sign up to a file management tool or software that can do the work for you and automate the process to focus on things of greater importance.